 Beads Sewn or Embroidered Into the Work After Crocheting Is Complete –Here you finish crocheting a piece, and then afterwards you stitch beads onto the completed piece of crochet.

-Beads Strung Onto Yarn, Thread or Wire and Crochet Is Worked Around Them
+Beads Strung Onto Yarn, Thread or Wire and Crochet Is Worked Around Them — See the blue and white beaded snowflake motif and the heart-shaped frame applique pictured above for examples of this technique.

 - The Beaded Edge — Click here to shop for the Beaded Edge at the Interweave Store